26th May 2021

 Coronavirus Update – Due to current precautions to prevent the further spread of Coronavirus we have had to postpone our “in-person” meetings for the session 2021/2022.
 We hope to reschedule these as soon as we are able.

 However, the RFHS committee have agreed to use Zoom for our virtual presentations on the subjects below.
-Links to the Zoom virtual meetings will be made available as soon as the material is ready to be presented in this new way.
+Links to the Zoom virtual meetings will be made available as soon as the material is ready to be presented.

 Please keep checking for information on presentation dates.